andrew72ru/yii2-seo-tags/README.md

 SEO tags module
 ===============
-Add a description, keywords, etc. tags to site page by url
+Adds a description, keywords, etc. tags to site page by url

+> ATTENTION
+>
+> Module is in alfa-version, some classes are not exists!
+Do not use as is!

 Installation
 ------------